TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project.md

 * `quit`: will end the game.

 ### Implementation details
-* Create functions for all options a player can take
+* Create functions for all options a player can take, each function should take in a a list of user_data
-* Create variables for health, food, miles, month, day, days_passed, and more
+* Create a list of variables called user_data that will contain the health, food, miles, month, day, days_passed, and more and be passed to each function
-* Create a function add_day which updates the day
+* Create a function add_day which updates the day and takes in the list of user_data
-* Create a function update_days which uses a while loop to call add_day function
+* Create a function update_days which uses a while loop to call add_day function and takes in the list of user_data

 ## Grading
 ### Scheme/Rubric